 - Garlic Parsley Butter Shrimp

-- 1 lb large shrimp or jumbo, shelled and deveined
+- 1 pound large shrimp (or jumbo, shelled and deveined)

 - Add the olive oil and butter to a skillet and heat over high heat.

 - Add the shrimp to the skillet and and arrange.
 Season it with salt and pepper.
 Cook for 2 to 3 minutes until the shrimp turns pink, golden and crispy, then flip over and sear for another 2 minutes.
 Season this side with salt and pepper as well.

 - Add the garlic, chilis, parsley and stir everything together.
 Cook for 30 seconds or until the garlic is aromatic.

 - Serve warm on its own, over rice or with steamed veggies.

 Notice: Nutrition is auto-calculated for your convenience.
 Where relevant, we recommend using your own nutrition calculations.